-- (a) For those candidates covered by §§ 239-240, the candidate or person acting on the candidate's behalf shall comply with the filings required by this section upon receiving contributions or making expenditures totaling in excess of five hundred dollars (\$500). - (b) A candidate or any person acting on the candidate's behalf who has not received contributions or made expenditures in excess of five hundred dollars (\$500) as of the date a preelection report is due, shall not be required to file the preelection report required by Ark.
+(a) For those candidates covered by §§ 239-240, the candidate or person acting on the candidate's behalf shall comply with the filings required by this section upon receiving contributions or making expenditures totaling in excess of five hundred dollars (\$500).

+- (b) A candidate or any person acting on the candidate's behalf who has not received contributions or made expenditures in excess of five hundred dollars (\$500) as of the date a preelection report is due, shall not be required to file the preelection report required by Ark.
 Code Ann. § 7-6-208(a)(1) and § 239(a).
-In calculating the amount of contributions received or expenditures made for purposes of this exception, the payment of the filing fee from the candidate's personal funds shall not be considered as either a contribution or an expenditure.

-(c) The preelection reports referenced in § 239(a) are only required for candidates with opponents in those elections.
+In calculating the amount of contributions received or expenditures made for purposes of this exception, the payment of the filing fee from the candidate's personal funds shall not be counted towards the five hundred dollar (\$500) reporting trigger.
+Once a report becomes due, however, the payment of the filing fee from the candidate's personal funds must be reported as either a loan or contribution to the campaign and also as a campaign expenditure. - (c) The preelection reports referenced in § 239(a) are only required for candidates with opponents in those elections. - If an unopposed candidate agrees not to solicit further campaign contributions by filing an affidavit declaring such agreement, the candidate may dispose of any surplus campaign funds prior to a general election as soon as the time has passed to declare an intent to be a write-in candidate pursuant to Ark.
+Code Ann. § 7-5-205.
+For unopposed candidates for nonpartisan judicial office, the candidate may dispose of any surplus campaign funds prior to a nonpartisan judicial general election by filing such an affidavit as soon as the time has passed to declare an intent to be a write-in candidate pursuant to Ark.
+Code Ann. § 7-10-103(d).
+The affidavit shall be filed in the office where the candidate is required to file reports of contributions received and expenditures made.
+Unopposed candidates and defeated candidates who file the affidavit are exempt from further reporting requirements provided that the affidavit contains a statement that the candidate's fund has a zero balance.